 REPRESENTATIONS, WARRANTIES AND COVENANTS OF BROKER.
 Broker hereby represents, warrants, and covenants as follows as of the effective date of this Agreement and on each date it submits information to the Website regarding proposed Executions:date of

 (a) Broker shall have the right to access and utilize the Website (i) to view prices on the Website for potential voice transactions or (ii) at Broker’s sole discretion, to submit Executions on behalf of Participants who have agreed to be bound by the product, price, quantity, terms and conditions selected by Broker.
-With respect to any Execution by Brokers on the Website, Broker is authorized by the applicable Participant to bind such Participant to the Offer (as hereinafter defined) at the price and quantity, and upon the terms and conditions, available on the Website and for which Broker has submitted an Execution.
+With respect to any Execution by Broker on the Website, Broker is authorized by the applicable Participant to bind such Participant to the Offer (as hereinafter defined) at the price and quantity, and upon the terms and conditions, available on the Website and for which Broker has submitted an Execution.

 (b) Broker warrants that it has all the necessary power and authority to execute and perform this Agreement and this Agreement is its legal, valid and binding agreement, enforceable against Broker in accordance with its terms.
 Broker intends, by each Execution, to effect a legally binding Transaction between Enron and a Participant (who shall, following Execution and acceptance or confirmation of such Execution by Enron, become a Counterparty).